 Also of interest is that Summit has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Summit telecommute to their jobs.
+Overall, about 7.36% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For the size of the city, public transportation in Summit is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Summit, the benefits are reduced air pollution and congestion on the highways.